folio-org/stripes-components/lib/Dropdown/readme.md

 # Dropdown
-A toggleable, contextual overlays for displaying lists of links and more.
+A toggleable, contextual overlay for displaying lists of links and more.

 ## Dropdown with Custom Tether Options
-UI-modules may add styling to the parent div's such as overflow:hidden which may result in cropping the dropdown .So Dropdown component used [react-tether][] module which is a wrapper around  [tether][] library to assist us with such issues ,which renders it's children as a new React subtree within **body** and absolute positions element so they stay next to another element.
+Dropdown makes use of [react-tether](https://github.com/souporserious/react-tether) to render its menu to the **body** of the page by default.
+This overcomes issues with Dropdowns that might be cut off by containers with `overflow: hidden` in their styling.
+If any scrolling occurs, tether will also keep the menu element in the correct position relative to its corresponding `data-role="toggle"` component.

 ## Basic-Usage
+This basic version sets up a dropdown with it's open/closed status controlled by state.
+Note that the `onToggle` handler is passed to both the `<Dropdown>` component and the `<DropdownMenu>` component. `<DropdownMenu>` sets up listeners so that the `onToggle` function will be called if the user clicks anywhere outside of the menu in the DOM.

 ```
+import { Dropdown } from '@folio/react-components/lib/Dropdown';

+//...

  <Dropdown
   id="AddPermissionDropdown"
   open={this.state.open}